Dear Members,

 business & financial risks.
 In order to mitigate them, the company has a comprehensive

-Risk Management Policy which is regularly reviewed and a periodcal review of the risks,
+Risk Management Policy which is regularly reviewed and a periodical review of the risks,

 procedures and strategies is undertaken.